Srikoushikkamal/AI-Data-Scraper-Eunimart/README.md

 # AI-Data-Scraper-Eunimart

 1.)
-This Repo contains the Data_Scraper in Python.
+This Repo contains Data_Scraper in Python.

 2.)
 As GITHUB does not accept large CSV files, i have given the CSV file link below.